hannahakonen/physio-web-pages/README.md

 # Introduction and Appointment Pages for Physiotherapist

-This project is based on https://fullstackopen.com.
-The MERN stack is used and the project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project using the MERN stack is based on https://fullstackopen.com and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts